 - Isaline Bergamaschi, Professor of International Relations, Université Libre de Bruxelles (BE)

-- Katharina Glaab, Professor in Global Change and International Relations, Norwegian University of Life Sciences (NO)
+- Katharina Glaab, Professor of Global Change and International Relations, Norwegian University of Life Sciences (NO)

-- Dr Charlie Dannreuther, Lecturer in European political economy, University of Leeds (UK)
+- Charlie Dannreuther, Lecturer in European political economy, University of Leeds (UK)

 Early and advanced PhD students, as well as Postdoctoral researchers in international relations, political science and closely related fields